foppa23/portfolio/content/docs/index.md

 # Welcome to Pico

-Congratulations, you have successfully installed [Pico][] %version%.
+Congratulations, you have successfully installed <a href="https://picocms.org/" class="a-link">Pico</a> %version%.
 %meta.description% <!-- replaced by the above Description header -->

 ## Creating Content